Mateo4cacheiro/PHYS4130-S25/p2-NInt/ethanwhite/writeup/writeup.md

 ### Timekeeping

 This project took about 15-20 hours of work.
-The main struggles were within the extension questions.
+The main struggles were within the second extension question since it's such a hard concept to understand and also because it's literally just magic.

 ### Languages, Libraries, Lessons Learned